 Stop 8: The Twelve Apostles

-Gibson Steps to 12 Apostles: 1 kilometre / 2 minutes
+Distance: Gibson Steps to 12 Apostles: 1 kilometre / 2 minutes

-Now it’s time to visit what’s considered most people’s highlight of the Great Ocean Road and the reason many people make this trip: the 12 Apostles.
-Located in Port Campbell National Park, it’s undoubtedly one of the most famous Great Ocean Road attractions – if not one of the most famous sights in Victoria.
+Located in Port Campbell National Park, it’s undoubtedly one of the most famous Great Ocean Road attractions – if not one of the most recognisable sights in Victoria.

 Following today’s itinerary, you’ve hopefully arrived here just before sunset to enjoy the magical hour as the sun begins to sink into the horizon.